 Pinning down what is required from employees to achieve the business strategy is a no brainer.
-Without having clarity as to what employees should be developing, and importantly, a consistent agreement across leaders as to that focus, successful achievement of the strategy is a shot in the dark.
+Without having a consistent agreement as to what employees should be developing, what employees prioritise might differ from what leaders expect to be prioritised.
+One person’s green is not the same as someone else’s green.

 Whether that definition comes in the form of a competency or capability framework, a set of behaviours and attitudes, or something else is difficult to establish.
 This isn’t helped by the interchangeable and (sometimes) incorrect use of terminology across organisations.

-Surely the aim of the game is simply to define what is required to achieve strategic goals and to make sure that there is a clear and consistent understanding of those requirements across the organisation.
+Nevertheless, the aim of the game is simply to define what is required to achieve strategic goals and to make sure that there is a clear and consistent understanding of those requirements between leaders and employees.

 Easy yes?
 Well perhaps not.
-If a framework is well designed, it can take a significant amount of time to get leaders aligned and to get something that is meaningful for all groups of employees.
-So I see the temptation to consider the job done once a competency framework (or similar) is in existence but the issues I keep coming across in organisations are a result of leaders, managers and HR backing off and assuming that the framework has been applied appropriately.
+If a framework is well designed, it can take a significant amount of time to get leaders aligned to sign-off on a set of competencies.
+But the bit after is where the hard work starts.
+Competency frameworks fail when leaders, managers and HR assume it is being appropriately applied in recruitment and development, without taking the time to integrate it.
 It’s a surer bet to launch a boat without a rudder.

 Here’s an example based on some of the assessment issues I’ve seen.
-Imagine the following two managers are being assessed for promotion against the category ‘Drive for Results.’
+Imagine ‘Drive for Results’ as a category on a competency framework, against which two managers are being assessed:

 Manager A sets out the project targets for success and provides a directive breakdown of the tasks their team need to undertake.
 They have a gun-ho, motivating communication style and challenge individuals’ performance whenever it looks like they are slipping on targets.